Acorn221/spotify-token-getter/README.md

 Unlike the original repo, this fork does not contact some random heroku server with your credentials.
-It's all done as locally as possible, with only github being the people who can see your refresh token and potentially youir clientID/clientSecret, unless it's ran locally.
+It's all done as locally as possible, with only github being the people who can see your refresh token and potentially your clientID/clientSecret, unless it's ran locally.

 # How to run